sudheerj/javascript-interview-questions/README.md

 292. ### How do you invoke javascript code in an iframe from parent page

-     Initially iFrame need to be accessed using either `document.getElementBy` or `window.frames`.
+     Initially iFrame needs to be accessed using either `document.getElementBy` or `window.frames`.
 After that `contentWindow` property of iFrame gives the access for targetFunction

      ```javascript
      document.getElementById('targetFrame').contentWindow.targetFunction();